Post-concussion syndrome: Causes

-It is not known what causes PCS to occur and persist, or why some people who have a mild traumatic brain injury later develop PCS while others do not.
-The nature of the syndrome and the diagnosis itself have been the subject of intense debate since the 19th century.
-However, certain risk factors have been identified; for example, preexisting medical or psychological conditions, expectations of disability, being female, and older age all increase the chances that someone will have PCS.
-Physiological and psychological factors present before, during, and after the injury are all thought to be involved in the development of PCS.
+Some people have an increased risk of experiencing persisting symptoms after concussion, however, it is not fully understood what causes symptoms to persist, or why some people who have a mild traumatic brain injury later develop PCS while others do not.
+The majority of experts believe that PCS results from a mix of factors, including preexisting psychological factors and those directly relating to the physical injury.
+Certain risk factors have been identified; for example, preexisting medical or psychological conditions, expectations of disability, being female, and older age all increase the chances that someone will experience persisting symptoms after a concussion.

+The nature of the syndrome/symptoms and the diagnosis itself have been the subject of intense debate since the 19th century.
 Some experts believe post-concussion symptoms are caused by structural damage to the brain or disruption of neurotransmitter systems, resulting from the impact that caused the concussion.
 Others believe that post-concussion symptoms are related to common psychological factors.
 Most common symptoms like headache, dizziness, and sleep problems are similar to those often experienced by individuals diagnosed with depression, anxiety, or post traumatic stress disorder.
 In many cases, both physiological effects of brain trauma and emotional reactions to these events play a role in the development of symptoms.